sulthandhafirr/Defect-Detection-YOLOv5n/README.md

 - `normal`: Clean, defect-free plastic bottles.
 - `defect`: Bottles with visual defects such as cracks or dents.

-# Training the Model
+# 📌 Steps to train:
 The training process is done using the notebook file: YOLOv5train.ipynb

 You can open this notebook in Google Colab or locally using Jupyter Notebook.

-# 📌 Steps to train:
 1. Open YOLOv5train.ipynb
 2. Run each cell step by step.
 3. Make sure the dataset path in the notebook points to your extracted bottledataset6/ folder.